awesome-workshop/docker-singularity-hats/_episodes/10-cms-cvmfs-docker.md

 1. X11 and VNC support.
 2. Host UID and GID mapping inside the container.
 3. Some rudimentary CVMFS mount verification and re-mounting support.
-4. Greater support for a variety of CVMFS mounts:
+4. Greater support for a variety of CVMFS mounts (compared to the cms-cloud images):
     * cms.cern.ch
     * cms-ib.cern.ch
     * oasis.opensciencegrid.org